Summer arrives with warm weather and a huge storm

 The wind will be fiercest in the Canterbury high country, and Wellington will have strong winds for much of the week, McInnes said.

-The combination of the two hit most of the country, McInnes said.
+A combination of wind and rain was likely to hit most of the country, McInnes said.

 "Overall, you're more than likely to have some wet weather and some windy weather at some point," he said.